posted by Sarah Noone

-Sarah Gorman, Senior Manager of Digital Marketing at HSN, leads the marketing initiatives responsible for making the company’s mobile app a success.
+Sarah Gorman, Director, Retention Marketing at HSN, leads the marketing initiatives responsible for making the company’s mobile app a success.
 In fact, during her first year at HSN, she and another marketing specialist, Tiffany Castanho, established onboarding and retention strategies that included sending out 450+ app messaging campaigns.
 Their mobile engagement platform, Localytics, helped them accomplish this.

-To successfully implement this platform with their newly designed iOS app and start creating winning campaigns, they planned and executed a strategy that included five key components:
+To successfully implement this platform and start creating winning campaigns, they planned and executed a strategy that included five key components:

 From day one, HSN had consultants from its mobile engagement platform on-site to give step-by-step instruction for integrating the platform with the data HSN already had.

-Many of the teams at HSN, including product management, digital systems, and marketing had to break down existing silos to prepare for integration.
+Many of the teams at HSN, including product management, digital systems, and marketing had to collaborate to prepare for integration.
 It was essential that they all work closely together to get the job done.